Burj Khalifa: Real estate values

 In March 2009, Mohamed Ali Alabbar, chairman of the project's developer, Emaar Properties, said office space pricing at Burj Khalifa reached US$4,000 per sq ft (over US$43,000 per m^{2}) and the Armani Residences, also in Burj Khalifa, sold for US$3,500 per sq ft (over US$37,500 per m^{2}).
 He estimated the total cost for the project to be about US$1.5 billion.

 The project's completion coincided with the Great Recession, and with vast overbuilding in the country, leading to high vacancies and foreclosures.
-With Dubai mired in debt from its huge ambitions, the government was forced to seek multibillion-dollar bailouts from its oil-rich neighbor Abu Dhabi.
+With Dubai mired in debt from its huge ambitions, the government was forced to seek multibillion-dollar bailouts from its oil-rich neighbour Abu Dhabi.
 Subsequently, in a surprise move at its opening ceremony, the tower was renamed Burj Khalifa, said to honour the UAE President Khalifa bin Zayed Al Nahyan for his crucial support.

 Because of the slumping demand in Dubai's property market, the rents in the Burj Khalifa plummeted 40% some ten months after its opening.
 Out of 900 apartments in the tower, 825 were still empty at that time.
 Over the next 30 months, overseas investors steadily bought up available apartments and office space.
 By October 2012, Emaar reported that around 80% of the apartments were occupied.